Let Ruffino Appraisal Group, LLC. help you decide if you can eliminate your PMI

-A 20% down payment is usually the standard when buying a house.
-Considering the risk for the lender is often only the remainder between the home value and the amount remaining on the loan, the 20% adds a nice cushion against the expenses of foreclosure, selling the home again, and typical value fluctuations on the chance that a purchaser is unable to pay.
+A 20% down payment is typically the standard when purchasing a home.
+Because the liability for the lender is often only the difference between the home value and the amount due on the loan, the 20% provides a nice buffer against the expenses of foreclosure, selling the home again, and natural value fluctuationsin the event a purchaser is unable to pay.

-How can a home buyer avoid bearing the cost of PMI?The Homeowners Protection Act of 1998 requires the lenders on nearly all loans to automatically cease the PMI when the principal balance of the loan reaches 78 percent of the beginning loan amount.
-Keen homeowners can get off the hook a little earlier.
-The law pledges that, at the request of the home owner, the PMI must be abandoned when the principal amount reaches just 80 percent.
+The Homeowners Protection Act of 1998 forces the lenders on most loans to automatically eliminate the PMI when the principal balance of the loan reaches 78 percent of the original loan amount.
+Wise homeowners can get off the hook beforehand.
+The law stipulates that, at the request of the home owner, the PMI must be abandoned when the principal amount reaches only 80 percent.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: